-- 1) Similar of the product nature and manufacturing processes; - 2) Similar of pricing strategy and sales models. - b.
-Segment revenue and results c.
-Geographical information
+- 1) Similar of the product nature and manufacturing processes; - 2) Similar of pricing strategy and sales models.

+b.
+Segment revenue and results

 The following was an analysis of the Group's revenue and results from continuing operations by reportable segments: